c. 1790

 Given by the artist to his student José de Madrazo y Agudo; his son Federigo de Madrazo y Kuntz; his son Mariano Fortuny y Marsal; his son Mariano Fortuny y Madrazo; acquired through Martin Birnbaum by Grenville L. Winthrop, october 1934 (Fr.
 25,000); his bequest to the Fogg Art Museum, 1943.

-18th centuryFrenchRed chalk on cream antique laid paper
+18th centuryFrenchRed chalk on off-white antique laid paper; verso: graphite

-18th centuryFrenchRed chalk on cream antique laid paper, framing lines in red chalk, laid down on cream antique laid paper with blue antique laid paper border adhered to face
+18th centuryFrenchRed chalk counterproof on off-white antique laid paper, framing lines in black ink, adhered to cream antique laid paper, adhered to blue antique laid paper

 18th centuryFrench